zu-der/PHP-Twitter-Scraper/README.md

 ?>
 ```
 ###### Trends
 The trends class is used to fetch a maximum of ten (10) trends from a particular location.
-It uses one parameter which is the location (must be countries) to get trends from.
+It uses one parameter which is the location (must be countries) to get trends from. **SOME** locations are restricted!
+Sorry if they do not yield good results or throw errors.
 Usage pattern;
 ```php
   $trends = new Trends('Nigeria');
 ```